 Now you know where I stand……what about YOU, my friend?

-Or are you just plan on using the game as an excuse to snack.
+Or are you just planning on using the game as an excuse to snack?

 It really doesn’t matter WHO you’re rooting for (or if football isn’t your thing at all) because these tasty treats are sure to score big points either way.

 These seriously couldn’t be easier.
 Everything goes in a crockpot.
 A few hours later you have tender, fall off the bone, ribs.
 And that sauce!
 OMG….talk about finger licking good!